mmontalbo/grim_rust/grctl/README.md

 - `engine`, `viewer`, and `retail` each support `start`, `stop`, `status`, and `logs`.
 Pass `--tail <n>` to control the initial output and `--follow` (or `-f`) to stream updates continuously.
-- `check intro-resume` executes the validation script with a default 90s guard.
 - `scenario run <name>` launches an end-to-end harness; see below for usage tips.

 All child processes are launched with a generated session id and a consistent